dntelisa/Application-gestion-administration/README.md

 5. Index.html

 #### Tasks completed in the second part
 In the second phase, I implemented critical security features, including user authorization and authentication mechanisms.
 I established role-based permissions to control access to various pages, ensuring that users could only access content appropriate to their roles.
 I adjusted the login and logout functionalities for the Member entity to incorporate both user and admin roles, facilitating secure access to different parts of the application.
 I integrated CSRF protection to safeguard against cross-site request forgery attacks and employed BCrypt for password encryption, enhancing data security.
 Furthermore, I added HTTPS encryption to secure web communications, ensuring that all data transmitted between the client and server remained confidential and protected.
+I implemented all the REST API and designed dedicated DTOs to ensure a clean separation between the API layer and the internal domain model.
+I also add pagination on web and rest controller with adding of AJAX in html files.
+Finally, I also reorganized all the files, particularly so that the business logic of each entity is found in the correct services.

 #### 5 Most Important Commits
 1. [Encrypted communication via HTTPS and user with credentials in the code](https://github.com/SSDD-2025/practica-sistemas-distribuidos-2025-grupo-1/commit/4e966f14a3175233ed5473d121341965b7c036b3)